 We have the practical knowledge to work with all parts of agricultural development, from climate smart agriculture and conservation of natural resources and biodiversity, to agricultural financing, irrigation, and plant material research.
 The work involves dealing with regulatory frameworks, policies, strategies, and sector reform processes, and it includes relevant capacity strengthening of government at all levels, civil society and the private sector.

 Our work in the agriculture and rural development sector began back in 1970 in Asia, and continues to date in Africa, Asia and the Pacific.

-As a tool for sustainable development, we specialize in participatory development processes, both at the grassroots and decision-making levels.
-Participatory approaches encourage the inclusion of the project beneficiaries in all the processes of programme development, increasing ownership and empowering project beneficiaries.
+As a tool for sustainable development, we specialise in participatory development processes, both at the grassroots and decision-making levels.
+Participatory approaches (including household approaches) encourage the inclusion of the project beneficiaries in all the processes of programme development, increasing ownership and empowering project beneficiaries.

-We provide technical assistance especially in the following fields of integrated natural resources development:
+We provide technical assistance particularly in the following fields:

 - Agriculture, aquaculture and fisheries extension and training, mentoring, production of guidelines and manuals, and organising discussion forums

 - Rural entrepreneurship and diversification of rural economies